 Technology offers unlimited possibilities to improve the quality of patient experiences.
 New groups of recipients are open to digital innovations and expect easy access to medical services.
 They want to make an appointment with the same ease as signing up for a hairdresser, setting up an account on a dating site, or buying a movie ticket.
 They eagerly use self-service solutions, such as internet patient portals or chatbots.
 The implementation of such virtual solutions has a positive effect on the comfort and satisfaction of not only customers but also employees.

 Challenge 5.
-Competitive market of the Healthcare industry
+The competitive market of the Healthcare industry

-Due to the fact that human health concerns literally every person in the world, the world of Healthcare is a very competitive market.
+Because human health concerns every person in the world, the world of Healthcare is a very competitive market.
 New Healthcare providers show up regularly with their new innovative ideas.
-An in-depth research of solutions already available on the market as well as a comprehensive analysis of the strengths and weaknesses of your competitors will allow you to gather valuable information for your product’s further development.
-For the project to be successful, you need to focus on the problems and needs of your target patients, as well as on developing your own USP (Unique Selling Product).
+An in-depth research of solutions already available on the market and a comprehensive analysis of the strengths and weaknesses of your competitors will allow you to gather valuable information for your product’s further development.
+For the project to be successful, you need to focus on the problems and needs of your target patients and on developing your own USP (Unique Selling Product).

 Challenge 6.
 Cyber attacks

-HealthTech apps are are usually even more vulnerable to cybercrime than other applications even if it’s only MVP because they often contain loads of sensitive information and personal data.
-For that reason it’s a must-have to provide in your product multi-level authentication and advanced verification technologies.
+HealthTech apps are usually even more vulnerable to cybercrime than other applications, even if it’s only MVP, because they often contain loads of sensitive information and personal data.
+For that reason, it’s a must-have to provide in your product with multi-level authentication and advanced verification technologies.

 Developing MVP for a Healthcare startup requires iteration

-Remember that Healthcare MVP development process is a constant ideation and iteration.
+Remember that the Healthcare MVP development process is constant ideation and iteration.
 Let your initial mobile app grow at its own pace.
-Observe, analyze, draw conclusions and learn from mistakes, and most of all listen to your customers’ feedback.
+Observe, analyze, draw conclusions and learn from mistakes, and, most of all, listen to your customers’ feedback.
 If you’d like to learn more about the process of developing an MVP for your digital product, read our previous article on that topic.